 Lipping can occur if the tiler sets large or heavy tiles into a thick bed of adhesive and the tile settles or slumps unevenly into the adhesive.
 There are special adhesives available for these large format tiles that will minimise this issue.

-If a tile is not quite flat, extra care must be taken when laying to avoid lipping.
+If a tile is not quite flat, extra care must be taken when laying tiles to avoid lipping.
 There are standards within ceramic manufacturing that allow for a certain amount of curvature across a tile.
 Only tiles that satisfy the standard will be sold as first grade.

 The standards also cover an allowable variation in tile size, or dimension.
 Within this standard, tiles can be laid without obvious uneven or crooked joints.
 All Beaumont Tiles are graded within these tolerances.